andyperlitch/angularjs-table/README.md

 If a column has a `sort` function specified, the column header will contain a `<span>` element with a css class of `sorting-icon`.
 This `sort_classes` array contains three strings that will be appended to the `<span>` className, one for each state of a sorted column: [classes\_for\_no\_sort, classes\_for\_ascending\_sort, classes\_for\_descending\_sort].

 ### Storage
-If defined, this requires the presence of `storage_key`.
+If defined, this requires the presence of `storageKey`.
 This object should follow a subset of the API for `localStorage`; specifically having the methods `setItem`, `getItem`, and `removeItem`.
-It will use `storage_key` as the key to set.
+It will use `storageKey` as the key to set.
 The most common use-case for this is simply to pass `localStorage` to this option.

 ### `options` decoration
 An advantage of providing an options object is that mlhrTable decorates it with a few things for greater control.
 Below are the things mlhrTable adds.